asubb/kafka-suite/readme.md

 ### Reassignment module group

 All modules in this pseudo-group are doing partition reassignment.
+Most of the modules use weight function, so make sure you set it up properly, the default one is MONO which treats all partitions the same.
+Also worth to mention, all partition planning is rack-aware.

 #### Replace node in Kafka custer